HiMu: Hierarchical Multimodal Frame Selection for Long Video Question Answering: Experiments

-\paragraph{Implementation details.} All experiments are conducted on 8$\times$ NVIDIA RTX Pro 6000 GPUs.
-Unless stated otherwise, we select $K{=}16$ frames at 1\,fps sampling.
-HiMu is entirely training-free: the logic tree is constructed by the same LLM that serves as the downstream answering model.
-The default expert backbones are CLIP-dfn~\cite{dfn2024}, YOLO-World v2~\cite{yoloworld2024} (OVD), docTR~\cite{doctr2021} (OCR), faster-whisper large-v3-turbo~\cite{whisper2023} (ASR), and LAION CLAP~\cite{clap2023}; features (except OVD) are extracted once per video and cached.
-The PASS selection strategy (Sec.~\ref{ssec:selection}) partitions the budget between peak-centered clusters that enforce temporal diversity and greedy satisfaction-based filling for the most relevant events.
-All hyperparameter values ($\gamma$, $\kappa$, per-modality smoothing bandwidths $\sigma$), exact PASS parameters, and a sensitivity analysis are provided in the supplementary material.
+\paragraph{Implementation details.} Unless stated otherwise, all methods select $K{=}16$ frames from videos sampled at 1\,fps and answer with the same downstream MLLM within each comparison.
+HiMu is training-free: the logic tree is generated by the same LLM used as the answerer.
+The default experts are CLIP-dfn~\cite{dfn2024}, YOLO-World v2~\cite{yoloworld2024} (OVD), docTR~\cite{doctr2021} (OCR), faster-whisper large-v3-turbo~\cite{whisper2023} (ASR), and LAION CLAP~\cite{clap2023}; all reusable features except query-conditioned OVD are cached per video.
+All hyperparameters are fixed once across benchmarks, models, and ablations with no per-dataset tuning.
+The supplementary material reports the exact values, sensitivity analysis, backbone swaps, tree parser comparison, and latency breakdown.